It’s my favorite time of year again. Autumn is in the air. What signs of the seasons do you observe in your area? Please share.

-Over the weekend, I hiked up a nearby mountain, Pack Monadnock.
-At the summit, we were thrilled to view kettles of hawks soaring in the sky.
+Near The Old Farmer’s Almanac in New Hampshire is a mountain, Pack Monadnock.
+At the summit, you’ll view kettles of hawks soaring in the sky.
 At the high mountain altitudes, they float on “thermals” (pockets of warm air), barely needing to flap their broad wings.
 The hawk migration means that their food supply of frogs, snakes, and forest creatures is dwindling—a clear sign of summer’s end!
 Read more about hawks and birds of prey.

 Birds aren’t the only creatures hinting that cold weather’s coming.
-Our Almanac publisher recently saw a bear crossing the road in the middle of her walk!
-This is the second time in one week I’ve heard of a bear sighting.
+Our Almanac publisher saw a bear crossing the road in the middle of her walk!
 Folklore says …

 It is going to be a tough winter if bears are seen berrying.

 What says autumn to you?
-Please share!
 Just comment in the box below (and include your location!).